 Breckinridge offers actively managed, investment grade (IG) fixed income strategies that strive to reach the investment and income goals of our clients.
 In managing client portfolios, Breckinridge seeks a diversified maturity and duration structure.

-A traditional ladder approach can limit security selection, proactive trading, portfolio structure and, ultimately, opportunities to build, sustain, or enhance investment returns.
+A traditional municipal bond ladder approach may limit security selection, proactive trading, portfolio structure and, ultimately, opportunities to build, sustain, or enhance investment returns.
+While ladder approaches may be suitable for efficient investment markets (e.g.: Treasury bonds), we believe that inefficient markets like the municipal bond market are less appropriate for passive laddered management approaches.

-Breckinridge believes a less rigid approach can pursue objectives similar to ladder strategies while providing flexibility to opportunistically take advantage of changing market conditions.
-We believe a strategy unencumbered by the restrictions that we believe characterize ladder strategies may be more likely to capitalize on market opportunities and manage risk exposures by offering access to more bonds, trading tactics, and portfolio structures.
+Breckinridge believes a less rigid approach to municipal bond management can pursue objectives similar to ladder strategies while providing flexibility to opportunistically take advantage of changing market conditions.
+We view a municipal bond strategy unencumbered by the restrictions that generally characterize ladder strategies capitalize on market opportunities and manage risk exposures by offering access to more bonds, trading tactics, and portfolio structures.

 In this article, we will look at some of the key limitations of municipal bond ladder strategies.